🔄

-A TurboTail dome, Two Wire tensioners (2” or 3”), an install kit containing: (a hex wrench, two #4 wood screws, two 1mmx8mm flat washers, two mini wire ferrules, a push pin), One 6’ coil of wire, Two twist ties (for 3” tensioners on small guitar), and printed installation instructions.
+A TurboTail base, Two Wire tensioners (2” or 3”), an install kit containing: (a hex wrench, two #4 wood screws, two 1mmx8mm flat washers, two mini wire ferrules, a push pin), One 6’ coil of wire, Two twist ties (for 3” tensioners on small guitar), and printed installation instructions.

 (Read ALL instructions before you begin.)